How do I check out and check in items?

 1. From the main menu, select Fulfillment > Return Items

-3. Watch for any notifications on where an item should be sent to and route as indicated
+3. Watch for any notifications on where an item should be sent to and route or reshelve as indicated

 Best Practices for Returns

-• The Scan in items function is used primarily by departments when they have completed their work on an item, but may also be used to return materials
+The Scan in items function is used primarily to manage work orders on items, and used by departments when they have completed their work on an item.
+While this feature can also be used to return items, it is not the recommended workflow.

 Adapted from Harvard Libraries